Yochana-H/security/compass/incident-response-playbook-password-spray.md

 ## Immediate remedial actions

 1. Change the password of any account that is suspected to have been breached or if the account password has been discovered.
 Additionally, block the user.
 Make sure you follow the guidelines for [revoking emergency access](/azure/active-directory/enterprise-users/users-revoke-access).
+2. It is important to communicate to the end user so they can also change this password on other systems and personal accounts that might be using the same password to prevent unauthorised access to these as well.
-2. Mark any account that has been compromised as “*compromised*” in Azure Identity Protection.
+3. Mark any account that has been compromised as “*compromised*” in Azure Identity Protection.
-3. Block the IP address of the attacker.
+4. Block the IP address of the attacker.
 Be cautious while performing this action as attackers can use legitimate VPNs and this could create more risk as they change IP addresses as well.
 If you are using Cloud Authentication, then block the IP address in Defender for Cloud Apps or Azure AD.
 If federated, you need to block the IP address at the firewall level in front of the ADFS service.
-4. [Block legacy](/azure/active-directory/conditional-access/block-legacy-authentication) authentication if it is being used (this action, however, could impact business).
+5. [Block legacy](/azure/active-directory/conditional-access/block-legacy-authentication) authentication if it is being used (this action, however, could impact business).
-5. [Enable MFA](/azure/active-directory/authentication/tutorial-enable-azure-mfa) if it is not already done.
+6. [Enable MFA](/azure/active-directory/authentication/tutorial-enable-azure-mfa) if it is not already done.
-6. [Enable Identity Protection](/azure/active-directory/identity-protection/howto-identity-protection-configure-risk-policies) for the user risk and sign-in risk
+7. [Enable Identity Protection](/azure/active-directory/identity-protection/howto-identity-protection-configure-risk-policies) for the user risk and sign-in risk
-7. Check the data that has been compromised (emails, SharePoint, OneDrive, apps).
+8. Check the data that has been compromised (emails, SharePoint, OneDrive, apps).
 See how to use the [activity filter in Defender for Cloud Apps](/cloud-app-security/activity-filters).
-8. Maintain password hygiene.
+9. Maintain password hygiene.
 For more information, see [Azure AD password protection](https://www.microsoft.com/research/publication/password-guidance/).
-9. You can also refer to [ADFS Help](https://adfshelp.microsoft.com/TroubleshootingGuides/Workflow/a73d5843-9939-4c03-80a1-adcbbf3ccec8).
+10. You can also refer to [ADFS Help](https://adfshelp.microsoft.com/TroubleshootingGuides/Workflow/a73d5843-9939-4c03-80a1-adcbbf3ccec8).

 ## Recovery